 One of the new hip restaurants opening in London in the last couple of weeks.
 Run by the same cook who was at the helm of the highly rated Manor and Diary.
 Having been to neither of these restaurants, our hopes were built upon crowd expectations and we had high hopes of finding our own nirvana … See the full post on my new site here http://www.quieteating.com/paradise-garage/

 With a new year, time to try something I had been hearing about for a long time.
 No, it’s not what you are thinking.
 It’s a new restaurant!
 Koffman’s, a […]

 So on one of the coldest days of the year so far, we decided to go to a prosperous restaurant to warm our tummies and wallets.
 As you may know, […]

-So this is how I found myself with the envious task for a serious lover of food.
-Having to pick a… See the full post on my main site here https://www.quieteating.com/plum-valley/
+I have always found visiting a new restaurant to be an… See the full post on my main site here https://www.quieteating.com/bone-daddies/

-Customer: How is your kofta?
-Is it the talk… See the full post on my main site here https://www.quieteating.com/tabun-kitchen/
+I know it is of course slightly unfair to judge a… See the full post on my main site here https://www.quieteating.com/the-gentlemen-baristas/

 There is so much praise or abuse which can be had from a name.
 On occasion, when I am at a lost for where to start a post, it provides a good springboard to enter the melee.
 Some places make it easier than other though.
 Such as “Big Easy”.
 It is supposed to… See the full post on my main site here https://www.quieteating.com/big-easy/